 - Every time you make a payment on the debt (or potentially even acknowledge the validity of the debt), the time clock is reset to zero

-- A debt that is time barred under state or federal law (namely, the statute of limitations has passed) is also barred in a bankruptcy proceeding; and
+- A debt that is time-barred under state or federal law (namely, the statute of limitations has passed) is also barred in a bankruptcy proceeding

-Five (5) years for Nebraska.
-As mentioned above in the factors to consider, there are potentially complex time lines to compute if you moved from one state to another after the debt was incurred.
-And, remember, there is NO statute of limitations applicable to federally guaranteed student loans.
+Five years for Nebraska.
+As mentioned above in the factors to consider, there are potentially complex timelines to compute if you moved from one state to another after the debt was incurred.
+And, remember, there is no statute of limitations applicable to federally guaranteed student loans.

 Student loans are notoriously difficult to deal with, inside and outside of bankruptcy.
 However, with the right facts and knowledge, it is possible, albeit difficult, to obtain relief from student loan debt.